-Shock Doctor Ultra Knit Knee Support stay in place and a better job than tradition knee pads.
+Shock Doctor Ultra Knit Knee Support stays in place and does a better job than tradition knee pads.

 I have several pairs of strap-on-style knee pads that I keep in my work van, but I rarely use them anymore.
 Instead, I’ve switched to Shock Doctor Ultra Knit Knee Supports, which are knee braces that I found on Amazon.
 Even though they’re really made to give support and prevent injury during sports and fitness pursuits, I wear them under my work pants, especially on kneel-heavy days such as when I’m installing flooring or baseboard.
 The gel patella pads do a good job protecting my knees, but the best part is that the sleeved shape doesn’t slide down my legs like ordinary knee pads.
 These knee supports aren’t cheap, but I believe the most important tool a carpenter has is his own body, so it’s a small price to pay to keep mine strong, fit, and feeling good.